Pure Differential Privacy for Functional Summaries with a Laplace-like Process: The Independent Component Laplace Process Mechanism

 \subsection{Independent Component Laplace Process}

-The proposed stochastic process is motivated by \citet{mirshani2019formal}, who achieved $(\epsilon,\delta)$-DP on functional summaries in Banach spaces.
-Formally, their mechanism can be written as $\tilde{f}_D = f_D + \sigma Z$ where $Z \sim GP(0,C)$ is a centered Gaussian process with covariance operator $C$.
+The proposed random element is motivated by \citet{mirshani2019formal}, who achieved $(\epsilon,\delta)$-DP for functional summaries in Banach spaces.
+Formally, their additive noise mechanism can be expressed as $\tilde{f}_D = f_D + \sigma Z$, where $Z \sim GP(0, C)$ is a centered Gaussian process with covariance operator $C$.
 There is a dual perspective of this mechanism.
 By applying the Karhunen-Lo\'eve Theorem \citep{kosambi2016statistics}, the mechanism is equivalent to

-where $\{\lambda_j\}_{j\geq 1}$ and $\{\phi_j\}_{j\geq 1}$ are the eigenvalues and eigenfunctions of $C$ and $ \langle Z, \phi_j \rangle$ independently follows $N(0,\lambda_j)$, meaning that the mechanism perturbs each component's coefficient with independent normal random variables.
-Unfortunately, the existing Laplace process cannot play a role analogous to the Gaussian process under such an expansion since it is an elliptical distribution and it has been proved that no elliptical distribution can be used to achieve $\epsilon$-DP in infinite-dimensional spaces.
-Specifically, in an infinite dimensional space, adding any elliptical distribution is equivalent to adding noise from a Gaussian process, which only satisfies $(\epsilon,\delta)$-DP, the weaker notion of $\epsilon$-DP.
-We refer readers to Theorem 4 of \citet{reimherr2019elliptical} for more detail.
-Motivated by the dual perspective from the Karhunen-Lo\'eve expansion and the Laplace mechanism in the scalar setting, we consider adding independent Laplace noises with heterogeneous variances in the expansion (\ref{KL expansion form}), which is equivalent to perturbing the functional summary with a particular stochastic process.
-The desired stochastic process is defined as follows. \begin{definition} Let $X$ be a random element in $\mbH$ with $\E \|X\|_{\mbH}^2 < \infty$.
-Given a non-negative decreasing real sequence, $\{\lambda_j\}_{j\geq 1}$, satisfying $\sum_{j\geq 1}\lambda_j <\infty$, and an orthonormal basis of $\mbH$, $\{\phi_j\}_{j\geq 1}$, we say $X$ is an Independent Component Laplace Process (ICLP) with mean $\mu$ if it admits the decomposition
+where $\{\lambda_j\}_{j\geq 1}$ and $\{\phi_j\}_{j\geq 1}$ are the eigenvalues and eigenfunctions of $C$ and $\{\langle Z, \phi_j \rangle\}_{j\geq 1 }$ are independent Gaussian random variables with zero mean and variance $\lambda_{j}$.
+This decomposition indicates that the mechanism perturbs each coefficient with independent Gaussian random variables.
+Unfortunately, the existing Laplace process cannot play a role analogous to the Gaussian process under such a decomposition, as it is an elliptical distribution.
+It has been proven that no elliptical distribution can achieve $\epsilon$-DP in infinite-dimensional spaces.
+Specifically, in an infinite-dimensional space, adding any elliptical distribution is equivalent to adding noise from a randomly scaled Gaussian process, which satisfies only the weaker notion of $(\epsilon,\delta)$-DP.
+We refer readers to Theorem 4 of \citet{reimherr2019elliptical} for more details.
+Motivated by this dual perspective via the Karhunen-Lo\'eve expansion and the fact that the most widely used additive noise mechanism for $\epsilon$-DP in the univariate case is the Laplace mechanism, we consider using independent Laplace random variables with heterogeneous variances in the decomposition (\ref{eqn: KL expansion form}).
+This is equivalent to perturbing the functional summary with a particular random element defined as follows. \begin{definition} Let $X$ be a random element in $\mbH$ with $\E \|X\|_{\mbH}^2 < \infty$ and $C$ be its covariance operator.
+Denote the eigenvalues and eigenfunctions of $C$ as $\{\lambda_{j}\}_{j\geq 1}$ and $\{\phi_{j}\}_{j\geq 1}$.
+We say $X$ is an Independent Component Laplace Process (ICLP) with mean $\mu$ if it admits the following decomposition